Dalot/goddd/README.md

 [GIN-debug] Listening and serving HTTP on :8080
 ```

-And now to run the frontend app,
+And now to run the frontend app.
 ```
 $ npm install
 $ npm run dev
 ...
 Your application is running here: http://localhost:8081
 ```

+You can pick up any user you want, fetch any email, login with pw `123123123` or just register a dummy user...